Invariance Learning in Deep Neural Networks with Differentiable Laplace Approximations: Additional Results and Experiments

 \subsection{Extending \kfac to Invariant Neural Networks}

-Computing \kfac as described in \cref{sec:background} for an invariant neural network would not preserve the Kronecker structure and therefore be intractable for deep learning due to the quadratic cost in the numbers of parameters per layer.
-The Kronecker structure can not be maintained because we have an expectation over augmentation samples $\vxaug$ on the factors in \cref{eq:kfac_ggn_start} that prohibits the simplification to a Kronecker product in \cref{eq:kfac_specific}.
+Computing \kfac as described in \cref{sec:background} for an invariant neural network would not preserve the Kronecker structure and therefore be intractable for deep neural networks due to the quadratic cost in the numbers of parameters per layer.
+In particular in \cref{eq:kfac_ggn_start}, \kfac uses the fact that the Jacobian w.r.t.\ the parameters of the $l$th layer, $\mJ_{\param_l}(\vx_n)$, can be written as the Kronecker product $\va_{l,n} \kron \vg_{l, n}$.
+For an invariant neural network, the Kronecker structure cannot be maintained because of the sum over $S$ augmentation-sample Jacobians, each of which constitutes a Kronecker product:

+where $\va^{(s)}, \vg^{(s)}$ depend on the $s$th sample $\vx_s = \vg(\vx,\vepsilon_s;\augmentation)$ and thus \augmentation.
+In general, the sum of Kronecker products does not allow for efficient computation and requires evaluating the products, which is intractable as it requires \order{D_l^2G_l^2} instead of \order{D_l^2+G_l^2} memory.

-Similar to \kfac, we enforce the efficient Kronecker-factored structure by approximating the expectation of a Kronecker product as a Kronecker product of expectations.
-The Jacobians of the $l$th block of parameters in the invariant model can be expressed as
+Similar to the idea underlying \kfac itself~\citep{martens2015optimizing}, we enforce the efficient Kronecker-factored structure by approximating the sum of a Kronecker product as a Kronecker product of sums and appropriately normalizing by the number of terms.
+However, instead of applying this approximation to the \ggn over multiple data points, we apply it to the Jacobian and have

-where we denote the dependency of the factors on $\vxaug$ by $\va'$ and $\vg'$.
-Then, we obtain the \kfac for an invariant model as

-\alex{Could add sizes with underscore to emphasize memory savings?} To compute the full \kfac, we then sum or average individual Kronecker factors not only over data points but also over augmentation samples to maintain the efficient \kfac structure that scales to large neural networks.
-Computing and differentiating the log-determinant in \cref{eq:aug_laplace_ggn} has then cubic complexity in the input and output sizes of the $l$th layer, $D$ and $G$, individually, as opposed to cubic complexity in $DG$.
-This alleviates the problem with networks that have many parameters $P$, and enables us to scale marginal likelihood approximations to large invariant models.